deployKF/website/content/guides/getting-started.md

     kubectl apply --filename ./app-of-apps.yaml --namespace "argocd"
     ```

-??? steps "Generate & Apply Manifests - Manifests Repo Mode"
+??? steps "Generate & Apply Manifests - _Manifests Repo Mode_"

-    When using the "manifests repo" mode, you will need to:
+    To generate and apply the manifests when using ["Manifests Repo Mode"](#0-modes-of-operation), you will need to:

     1. generate the manifests
     2. commit the generated manifests to a git repo